yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 Next up, an announcement. german77 started working on a rewrite for the HID (human interface devices) code, called `Project Leviathan` with the intention of further improving the accuracy of yuzu’s input emulation.
 So far only preliminary work has been done, but some results have already been put into service.

-The first part finished is the {{< gh-hovercard "12289" "emulation" >}} of `AppletResource`, which allows the developers to start working on multiprocess support in the near future, as well as other necessary resources like `AppletResourceUserId`, or simply aruid.
+The first part finished is the {{< gh-hovercard "12289" "emulation" >}} of `AppletResource`, which allows the developers to start working on multiprocess support in the near future, as well as other necessary resources like `AppletResourceUserId`, or simply `aruid`.

 Following up, german77 implemented the necessary code to allow the {{< gh-hovercard "12359" "creation of multiple instances" >}} of HID shared memory, removing an old workaround and relieving the kernel from being responsible for handling shared memory, which in turn allows having a single shared memory instance per aruid.